-Racism in words and deeds, as well as the role of the RCMP in the dispossession of Indigenous People from their lands and culture, caused a multi-dimensional and intense distrust of the RCMP by many Indigenous people, in spite of the Force's highly publicized acts of heroism and support.
+Restrictive and humiliating government policies support by the RCMP, racism in words and deeds, limited recourse to unfair and illegal police actions, and other negative experiences with the RCMP and its paternalistic attitudes caused a multi-dimensional and intense distrust from many Indigenous people, in spite of the Force's highly publicized acts of heroism and support.
 During the 1970s, when the RCMP became embroiled in scandal for performing illegal activities, one national Aboriginal periodical wrote:

 The irony of the present outrage and scandal directed at the RCMP is painful.
 For a century the RCMP have been victimizing Native people ...
 Predictably, little attention was paid to the plight of the Native people who fell victim to the harsh brutality of the RCMP racism.
 The public can remain oblivious to the Native suffering for 100 years, but let the word get out that a few telephones have been tapped and a few offices broken into by the RCMP and the public is incensed.
 Suddenly the public feels the RCMP is out of control.
-To tens of thousands of Canada's Native people it has never been any other way.20
+To tens of thousands of Canada's Native people it has never been any other way.